squaresLab/MELT/README.md

 Currently, it is necessary to provide the name of the deprecated API for which we want to mine rules.
 The zenodo versions contains the heuristics, including an NLP-based approach for identifying the relevant API names.

-## Comments
-This script is designed to infer comby rules for Python code from unidiffs in a given GitHub repository.
-It mines and generalizes Abstract Syntax Trees (AST) from changes in the code to generate rules for code modification.
-To read more about how it works read our ASE23 paper!

 ## How to cite
 ```latex
 @inproceedings{ramos2023melt,